Skip to main content

 How It Works

-1. When you run clawker run or clawker container create with the firewall enabled, the firewall daemon starts automatically via EnsureDaemon()
+1. When you run clawker run or clawker container create with the firewall enabled, clawker brings the firewall stack up automatically (this happens transparently — see Control Plane if you want the lifecycle details).

-4. Envoy and CoreDNS configs are regenerated from the merged ruleset
+4. Envoy, CoreDNS, and the global route_map are (re)generated from the merged ruleset.

 Default Allowed Domains